By Traci Haynes

 Most health plans must cover a set of preventive services (such as immunizations, screening tests, etc.) at no cost to the individual.
 Why?
 Because it costs less for insurance companies to pay for preventive care than it does to pay for all the associated costs for disease management.

 The United States Preventive Services Task Force (USPSTF) makes recommendations for screenings, counseling services, and preventive medications based on a rigorous review of existing peer-reviewed evidence and is intended to help clinicians and individuals decide which preventive services are right for them.
 The recommendations are assigned a letter grade based on the strength of the evidence as well as the balance of benefits versus harms.
 The task force consists of sixteen volunteer members who are nationally recognized experts in prevention, evidence-based medicine, and primary care.
-Learn more about the USPSTF and view their list of recommendations.

 Another excellent website is on healthfinder.gov, titled “myhealthfinder.”
 It includes a tool to find personalized preventive service recommendations for individuals simply by filling in age and gender.
 It also includes instructions for getting the tool for your organization’s or contact center’s website.